anyayameen30-art/mysql-disk-usage-project/README.md

 # MySQL Disk Usage Project
+A Python-based automation tool that collects Linux disk usage metrics and logs them into a MySQL database for monitoring and analysis.

 ## Overview
 This project automates the process of collecting Linux disk usage data (df -h), converting it into CSV format, and securely inserting that data into a MySQL database using Python.